A glance at reaction of sports to Russian invasion

 SKIING

-All International Ski Federation events in Russia to the end of the season canceled or relocated.
-The World Cup cancellations included ski cross in Sunny Valley last weekend, aerials in Yaroslavl last week and Moscow this Saturday; moguls in Kuzbass this weekend; cross-country in Tyumen this month; and women’s ski jumping in Nizhny Tagil and Chaikovsky this month.
-Russian athletes to compete under FIS flag and anthem.
+International Ski Federation banned Russia and Belarus athletes to end of season.
+All events in Russia to end of season canceled or relocated.
+World Cup cancellations included ski cross in Sunny Valley last weekend, aerials in Yaroslavl last week and Moscow this Saturday; moguls in Kuzbass this weekend; cross-country in Tyumen this month; and women’s ski jumping in Nizhny Tagil and Chaikovsky this month.

 SOCCER